seancorfield/clj-new/README.md

 you can delete it -- but you will also need to remove `:sync-pom true` from the `:exec-args` for `depstar` in the generated `deps.edn` file.

-The goal is that if you used an appropriate `myname/myapp` style name for the project that you asked `clj-new` to create, then most of the fields in the `pom.xml` file should be usable as-is.
+The goal is such that if you used an appropriate `myname/myapp` style name for the project that you asked `clj-new` to create, then most of the fields in the `pom.xml` file should be usable as-is.